HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 Your signatures

-Cursive used nowadays comes off as pretentious and snobbish (how you “intended” it doesn't matter); your previous signature (the stylized BL) was much better.
+Cursive used nowadays can come off as pretentious and snobbish (however it was “intended”); your previous signature (the stylized BL) was much better.

-However if you insist on spelling out your full nickname, then just render it in a normal font.
+However if you prefer spelling out your full nickname, then you can just render it in a normal font.
+(Many people struggle to read cursive anyway.)

 User avatar